 Myanmar first adopted a Consumer Protection Law on the 14 March 2014 (Pyidaungsu Hluttaw Law No. 10/2014) with a view to protecting the rights of consumers and comprehensively addressing consumer issues in the country.
 The Consumer Protection Law 2014 was amended in line with international best practices, resulting in the Consumer Protection Law 2019 being enacted on the 15 March 2019 (Pyidaungsu Hluttaw Law No. 9/2019).
+The Rules of Consumer Protection was promulgated on 18 January, 2022 with the notification no. 9/2022.

 According to the Law, Myanmar Consumer Protection Commission, the highest authoritative body in Myanmar, responsible for the successful implementation of the objectives of the Consumer Protection Law.
 The Commission will adopt consumer protection policies, provide recommendations on consumer-related matters to the Cabinet, report to the Cabinet about consumer protection activities, and present work-plans to the Cabinet in case of any special condition and working procedures.

 The Headquarter Office of DOCA, and all DOCA Head Offices at the Union Territory, and all Regions and States of Myanmar are responsible for settling consumer complaints through mediation, and they have to submit the results to the relevant Consumer Affairs Committees.
-According to section 52 of the Consumer Protection Law, Region and State Head Offices has the authority to impose the administrative orders.
+According to section 52 of the Consumer Protection Law, Region and State Head Offices has the authority to issue the administrative orders.

 In accordance with the Consumer Protection Law, Consumer Affairs Committees could also confer upon an investigative body to investigate and verify the accuracy of information related to the disputed goods or services, as well as the harms to consumers and their properties.
 If Consumer Affairs Committee finds that the entrepreneur fails to follow one of the provisions contained in Consumer Protection Law, the Committee could impose administrative penalties according to section 53 of the Consumer Protection Law.